+Population dynamics revealed the erythromycin-resistant strain had similar growth kinetics between mock-treated and embryos that received a dose of erythromycin of 500 µg/ml (Figure 3.10C and Figure 3.10D).
+The erythromycin-sensitive strain had the expected growth in mock-infected embryos (Figure 3.10E) whilst its growth was drastically reduced in embryos that received 500 µg/ml of erythromycin (Figure 3.10F).

 Thus 500 µg/ml of erythromycin inhibits only the sensitive strain in vivo and is a useful curative dose.

 Effects of antibiotic intervention on the clonal expansion of Staphylococcus aureus

-Effect of a sub-inhibitory dose of erythromycin
+Some sub-inhibitory doses of erythromycin favour a resistant strain

 To assess if sub-inhibitory concentrations of antibiotics could favour a resistant strain in a mixed population of pre-existent resistant and sensitive clones, four postulates were defined: